-When the Maltichon is trained to socialize right from the beginning, you can avoid issues like shyness, aggression, and jealousy.
+When you train your Maltichon to socialize right from the beginning, you can avoid issues like shyness, aggression, and jealousy.

 You can also stop your Maltichon from getting too clingy before her anxiety gets out of hand.

-If you allow her to follow you everywhere you go when she's a puppy, then, of course, she will think this behavior is normal and will walk all over you into her adulthood and beyond.
+If you allow her to follow you everywhere you go when she's a puppy, then, of course, she will think this behavior is normal and will continue it into adulthood.

-While this may seem cute when she's little, trust me: your work life and social habits will be largely impacted by a dog that can't be left home alone when she's older.
+While this may seem cute when she's little, trust me: your work and social lives will suffer significant impacts when you can’t leave your older dog home alone.

 Train her to embrace her independence when she's younger, and you'll get to enjoy yours when she's older!

-The downside to being independent, though, is that a Maltichon can also be stubborn.
+The downside to being independent, though, is that a Maltichon can also be pretty darn stubborn!

 The Health of a Maltichon